atla-ai/atla-mcp-server/README.md

 }
 ```

+2. **Restart Claude Desktop** to apply the changes.

-- When you restart Claude Desktop, you should see `atla-mcp-server` in the list of available MCP servers, and 5 tools available to Claude.
+You should now see options from `atla-mcp-server` in the list of available MCP tools.
-- Example prompt to Claude: `Write a poem, evaluate it with atla for helpfulness`

-### Use with Cursor
+##### Cursor

+> For more details on configuring MCP servers in Cursor, refer to the [official documentation](https://docs.cursor.com/context/model-context-protocol).

 - Add the following to your `.cursor/mcp.json`: